reactphp/promise/README.md

 getRedisClient()
     ->then(function($client) {
-        // Do something with $client
+        // Sucessfully connected, do something with $client }, function($exception) {
-    });
+        // Exception thrown, do something with $exception });
 ```